This easy pie crust recipe is made by hand, without a food processor. It's super flaky, light, and buttery and makes enough for a double-crust pie.

 Some pie recipes will require the pie crust to be baked fully or partially before filling.

 When baking the crust on its own, it needs to be blind-baked first.
 Blind baking is a process where the unbaked pie case is covered with parchment paper and pie weights to hold down the bottom of the pie.
-This stops the bottom crust from puffing up in the oven as the water in the fat evaporates.
-For pies that don't require this pre-baking step, it's the filling that will hold down the bottom crust.

-To blind-bake, prick the bottom of the pie crust all over with a fork.
-Line the crust with parchment paper and fill it with pie weights.
-Bake it at 400°F/205°C for around 15-20 minutes until the edges of the pie crust are lightly browned.
+Bake it at 425°F/220°C for around 10-15 minutes until the edges of the pie crust are lightly browned.

-Remove it from the oven and lift off the parchment paper and weights.
-This is a partially baked crust and you can use this method to ensure an extra-crisp crust for single-crust pie recipes where the filling needs cooking.
+This is a partially baked crust, and you can use this method to ensure an extra-crisp crust for single-crust pie recipes where the filling needs cooking.

 Fill the partially baked crust with your filling and place it back in the oven.
 Because the edges are already par-baked, tenting the outer edge of the pie with aluminum foil will stop the edges from burning when it goes back in the oven.